alex-single/FastForward/README.md

 # FastForward

-A [Steamodded](https://github.com/Steamopollys/Steamodded) mod for Balatro that adds more game speed options.
+A [Steamodded](https://github.com/Steamopollys/Steamodded) qol mod for Balatro that adds game speeds to ui and Also speeds up game if you hold space bar.

 ## Features